simondevries/WordBrain-Solver/README.md

 Made using .net core for the back end and React for the front end.

-To run the backend use npm run serve.
+To run the frontend use npm run serve.